 - What are the credentials of the ARGI staff?

 ARGI auditors have been in the trenches.
-We have among us former vice presidents, controllers, assistant controllers, accounts payable managers, purchasing managers and internal and external auditors who learned their trade at some of the world’s largest companies.
-They understand first hand the complexities of the procure-to-pay process and where missed errors can occur.
+We have among us former vice presidents, controllers, assistant controllers, accounts payable managers, purchasing managers and internal and external auditors who learned their trade at some of the world’s largest retailers and wholesalers.
+They understand first hand the complexities of the buy-to-pay process and where missed errors can occur.
 Please see People for a profile of our auditors and their credentials.

 - Will ARGI consider a 2nd or quality control audit?